 The Nilamat Purana is the oldest text on Kashmir, followed by Kalhan's Rajtarangini, which deals with Kashmir from the Mahabharata period, circa 3139 bce.
 Relatively recent history begins with the Mauryan Emperor Ashoka, a convert to Buddhism who built Shrinagari (present-day Srinagar) as his capital in 250 bce.
 Kushan Emperor Kanishka (129-160 ce) made Kashmir the seat of Mahanaya Buddhism, built the town of Kashikapura, now called Kanspura, and along with erecting numerous Buddhist viharas whose remains can be found near Harvana Lake, convened the fourth Buddhist Council.
 The Hun king Mihirgula occupied Kashmir's throne for some time, but was driven out of the region in the fourth century.
 He later embraced Saivism.
 In the seventh century, Raja Lalitaditya built the famous Martanda Sun Temple on a plateau overlooking Anantanag and formed the city of Pharihaspura.

 Sultan Mahmood of Ghazni attempted to conquer the area in the eleventh century, but was repulsed.
 However, Islamic preachers of Turkish, Persian and Khorasani descent entered the Valley.
 A critical turning point occurred in 1319 when Rinchan, a Laddakhi Buddhist Bhotia, dethroned the Hindu ruler Sahdev, and married Sahdev's wife, Kotarani.
-Kotarani convinced him to renounce Buddhism and embrace Saivism, but the local brahmin priests refused to accept himÑperhaps the pivotal decision in Kashmir's history.
-Sahdev then took to Islam, and became known as Sadaruddin.
-When he died in 1323, his brother, Udyan Dev, married Kotarani and held the throne until his death in 1338.
+Kotarani convinced him to renounce Buddhism and embrace Saivism, but the local brahmin priests refused to accept him--perhaps the pivotal decision in Kashmir's history.
+Rinchan then took to Islam, and became known as Sadaruddin.
+When he died in 1323, Sahdev's brother, Udyan Dev, married Kotarani and held the throne until his death in 1338.
 Queen Kotarani then ruled briefly until overthrown by Shahmir, a court minister, in 1339.
 His Shahmiri dynasty ruled Kashmir for over 200 years.
 Up to this point, the introduction of Islam to the remote valley had been relatively peaceful, but no longer.

 In 1393, 300 religious preachers were brought into Kashmir to convert the people to Islam.
 Under Sikander, who ruled from 1394 to 1416, Hinduism was almost completely eliminated by conversion, banishment and outright murder.
 The area's many temples and ashrams were leveled and Hindu scriptures destroyed.
 According to a common account, just eleven families of Kashmiri brahmins remained in the Valley.
 Those who escaped went to Jammu, where their descendants live to this day.

 The area continued under Muslim rule and in 1686 became part of the Mughal kingdom, then ruling large parts of India.
-In 1752, Ahmed Shah Abdali annexed Kashmir to his kingdom in Kabul, Afghanistan, from which it was ruled until Maharajah Ranjit Singh, a Hindu of the adjacent Lahore Kingdom, to the west, gained control of Jammu and Kashmir in 1819.
+In 1752, Ahmed Shah Abdali annexed Kashmir to his kingdom in Kabul, Afghanistan, from which it was ruled until Maharajah Ranjit Singh, a Sikh of the adjacent Lahore Kingdom, to the west, gained control of Jammu and Kashmir in 1819.

 The series of events which most directly impact present-day Kashmir began in 1846.
 In that year, Raja Gulab Singh of Jammu became ruler of Kashmir and, in the same year, entered into a treaty with the British.
 The East India Company recognized him as de-jure master of lands east of the Indus and west of the Ravi rivers.
 This territory was taken over by the British after the first Anglo-Punjab war of 1845, in lieu of war indemnity of 7.5 million rupees (apparently equivalent to 80,000 kilos of silver) which the Lahore Kingdom was unable to pay.
 Critics later said that Gulab Singh "bought" Kashmir for 7.5 million rupees from the British.
 In 1856, his son, Ranbir Singh became governor of Kashmir and in 1858, became Maharaj upon his father's death.